Can venoplasty help your multiple sclerosis symptoms?

 Venoplasty is a procedure that involves inserting an inflatable balloon to widen your veins and improve blood flow.
-It is also known as percutaneous, or balloon, venoplasty.
 Sometimes a tiny tube (stent) is inserted in the vein to keep the vein open.

 Although the underlying cause of MS is unknown, some researchers have proposed that there is a link between MS symptoms and narrowed veins or vein blockages in the head and neck that alter blood flow or drainage from the brain, a condition known as chronic cerebrospinal venous insufficiency (CCSVI).

-However, recent studies have found that CCSVI is not exclusive to people who have MS and that healthy people and those with other neurologic diseases can also have the same vein abnormalities, indicating that they are not likely related to MS symptoms.
+However, multiple research groups have failed to find evidence of blood flow blockage or anatomic abnormalities in MS. Studies have also found that CCSVI is not exclusive to people who have MS. Healthy people and those with other neurological diseases can have the same vein abnormalities.

 The Food and Drug Administration (FDA) warns of the risks, including stroke and death, involved with this experimental procedure.

 Currently, there are no well-designed, quality studies to support the safety and effectiveness of venoplasty for treatment of MS symptoms.

 - Jedynak W, et al. Is there any relation between chronic cerebrospinal venous insufficiency and multiple sclerosis?
 A critical review.
 Polish Journal of Radiology.
 2014;79:131.